-The Platial Analysis Lab is a research group based out of McGill University at the intersection of geoinformatics, behavioral geography, information science.
-As the name suggests, the Platial Analysis Lab pulls apart the concept of place, taking a data-driven and behavioral approach to understanding the dimensions that contribute to how we understand and explain the world around us.
+The Platial Analysis Lab is a research group based out of McGill University at the intersection of urban informatics, behavioural geography, and information science.
+As the name suggests, the Platial Analysis Lab pulls apart the concept of place, taking a data-driven and behavioural approach to understanding the dimensions that contribute to how we understand and explain the world around us.

 The research topics of our members range considerably, but current efforts focus on: